 Spinach is rich in antioxidants, such as beta-carotene, lutein, and zeaxanthin.
 These antioxidants help protect the body against oxidative stress and prevent cell damage caused by harmful free radicals.

-See also How do you cook rice in a slow cooker
+See also How do you cook eggplant in an air fryer

 The high antioxidant content of spinach has been associated with a reduced risk of chronic diseases, including heart disease, certain cancers, and age-related macular degeneration.